What are the most spectacular roads in Norway?

 Located in Flakstadøya, an island in the Lofoten archipelago in Nordland county of Norway, the scenic Fv805 road is one of the best coastal drives in the world.

 The Gaularfjellet National Tourist Route is one of the most scenic drives in Norway.
-It takes travellers past many waterfalls along the mighty Sognefjord, Norway's longest and deepest fjord.
+Located in the southwestern part of the country, it takes travellers past many waterfalls along the mighty Sognefjord, Norway's longest and deepest fjord.

-Located in Ryfylke, Fjord Norway, the Ryfylke National Tourist Route is one of the most scenic drives in the country, surrounded by mountains, rockslides, polished cliffs and fjords.
+Located in the county of Rogaland in Fjord Norway, the Jæren National Tourist Route is one of the most scenic drives in the country.

 Located in Hordaland county of Norway, the Folgefonntunnelen is one of the longest road tunnels in the country.